Kevin Bright, Vice President and Founding Director, Emerson College Los Angeles (ELA)

-Kevin Bright is the Founding Director of Emerson College Los Angeles and is one of the original executive producers behind the Emmy Award–winning television series Friends (1994–2004).
+Kevin Bright is the Vice President and Founding Director of Emerson College Los Angeles and is one of the original executive producers behind the Emmy Award–winning television series Friends (1994–2004).
 An Emerson alumnus, Bright has been actively engaged with the College on many levels.
 For the last seven years he has taught a course on the Boston campus titled “Producing Pilots for Television.”
 The class focused on various formats including Variety, Sitcom, and Reality television.

 While teaching at Emerson, Bright created and led a highly successful program that introduced economically disadvantaged Boston Public School students to television and film production.
 He taught them fundamentals from operating audio and video equipment to writing, producing, and directing.
 The goal of his program was to build a pipeline through which a more diverse student population would begin to consider careers in television and film production.

 Bright has also been the faculty advisor for Emerson’s EVVY Awards.
 Modeled after professional television awards, the EVVYs has become the largest student-produced, multi-camera, live event in the nation and was honored with the 2013 College Television Award as well as the National Association of College Broadcasters Awards and two Telly Awards.